Spanish sparrow: Taxonomy and systematics

-The Spanish sparrow is a close relative of the house sparrow in the genus Passer and the sparrow family Passeridae.
 Its taxonomy is greatly complicated by the "biological mix-up" it forms with the house sparrow in the Mediterranean.
 In most of the Mediterranean, one or both of the two species occurs, with only a limited degree of hybridisation.
 On the Italian Peninsula and Corsica, the two species are replaced by the Italian sparrow, a puzzling type of sparrow apparently intermediate between the Spanish sparrow and the house sparrow.

 The Italian sparrow has been classified as a hybrid between the Spanish sparrow and the house sparrow, a subspecies of the Spanish sparrow, a subspecies of the house sparrow and/or a separate species.
 The Spanish sparrow also hybridises freely with the house sparrow in parts of North Africa (northeastern Algeria, Tunisia, and northwestern Libya), forming highly variable mixed populations with a full range of characters from pure house sparrows to pure Spanish sparrows.
 On the Mediterranean islands of Malta, Gozo, Crete, Rhodes and Karpathos, there are more apparently intermediate birds of unknown status.

-Phylogenetic studies of nuclear mitochondrial DNA pseudogenes show that the house sparrow is closely related genetically to the Italian sparrow, but not the Spanish sparrow.